Exhor/bathtip/README.md

 bathtip
 =======

 If used, please cite: Corradi, Tadeo, Peter Hall, and Pejman Iravani.
-‘Tactile Features: Recognising Touch Sensations with a Novel and Inexpensive Tactile Sensor.
-Paper presented at the Proceedings of Towards Autonomous Robotics (TAROS).
-2014.
+‘Tactile Features: Recognising Touch Sensations with a Novel and Inexpensive Tactile Sensor’.
+In Advances in Autonomous Robotics Systems, edited by Michael Mistry, Aleš Leonardis, Mark Witkowski, and Chris Melhuish, 163–72.
+Lecture Notes in Computer Science 8717.
+Springer International Publishing, 2014.

 The 3D model of the BathTip sensor.
 A tactile sensor using a webcam and a piece of rubber.
 Idea based on the concept behind the <a href="http://www.brl.ac.uk/researchthemes/medicalrobotics/tactip.aspx">TacTip</a>, by BRL.